hazybluedot/jekyll-html-hook/readme.md

 - `ACCOUNTS` A list of organizations whose repositories can be used with this server.
 - `SENTRY_DSN` Optional.
 DSN to configure [Sentry logging](https://getsentry.com).
-- `REDIS_QUEUE_KEY` A unique string used to identify messages in Redis that the app should pay attention to.

 You can also adjust the default scripts in the `scripts` directory to suit your workflow.
 By default, they generate a site with Jekyll or just copy static HTML